-In the 1890s, Francis Coates Jones undertook magazine illustration and mural painting and taught at the Academy, to which he was elected a full member in 1894.
-In the 1890s, Jones took up the intimate medium of pastel, which was enjoying a revival among professional artists.
-He eventually dropped historical allusions altogether, focusing on the female model engaged in domestic tasks or at leisure.
-Jones’s mature work shows the influence of impressionism in its use of distinct strokes of bright color.
+In the 1890s, Francis Coates Jones did magazine illustrations and mural painting and taught at the National Academy of Design, and was elected a full member in 1894, he taught at the Academy for over thirty years In the 1890s, Jones took up the medium of pastel, which was enjoying a revival among artists.
+His early works always had objects and costumes from classical antiquity, he later dropped historical allusions altogether, focusing on the female model engaged in domestic tasks or at leisure.
+Jones’s mature work shows the influence of Impressionism in its use of distinct strokes of bright color.

-Traveled: England, France, Spain, Morocco, Italy, Switzerland
+He Traveled To England, France, Spain, Morocco, Italy, Switzerland.

 Artist's Biography compiled by Albert L. Mansour at The World's Artist, with text adapted from Wikipedia.